Labirintami/doc/docs/pagination/usage.md

-Work with Pagination
 ---
-sidebar_label:
+sidebar_label: Work with Pagination
-title:
+title: Work with Pagination
 ---